Disclosure: Kansas I-70 Association sponsored this post. However, all opinions and photographs are my own.

 An extraordinary place, the museum has won the Best of the Best Official People’s Choice Award as a local tourism attraction.
-It truly is worthy of a visit.
+It truly is worth a visit.

 ELLIS COUNTY HISTORICAL MUSEUM

 What do you consider when admiring the architecture of another time?
 I think it tells a story.
-Many of the buildings in Hays were constructed with limestone, a material that is prevalent in the area.
+Many of the buildings in Hays were constructed with limestone, a prevalent material in the area.
 The residents worked hard to erect the buildings that stand today.

 HISTORIC CHURCHES OF ELLIS COUNTY

 To understand Hays as a community, it’s necessary to get to know its German heritage.
 The settlers who chose Ellis County as their home brought with them Roman Catholic influences.
 The ten churches in Hays and the surrounding area are exceptionally tall with Gothic-style architectural details.
 If you’re interested in taking a self-guided Historic Churches Tour, you can download the brochure here or contact the Hays Welcome Center for details.